Chronology of World War II

 Passing through the Ruins of Cassino

-Examining a Knocked Out Sherman tank
+Examining a Knocked Out Sherman Tank

-Members of the 4 NZ Armoured Brigade
+Members of the 4 NZ Armored Brigade

 Entering the Ruins of Cassino